TheWebFoundation/open-data-barometer-2nd-edition/report/data/readiness.md

 <span class="lead">The readiness of states, citizens and entrepreneurs to secure the benefits of open data has progressed little over the last year, and the data divide between countries with strong open data initiatives, and those without, has grown.</span>

 Effective open data policies require a degree of collaboration between the state, the private sector and civil society.
 A balance is needed between governments with the capacity to create, manage and publish data, and third-parties with the technical skills, and the freedoms and resources to use data as a tool for change.
-The Open Data Barometer assesses government, entrepreneurs and civil society readiness.
+Governments that focus on increasing the supply of open data alone, without exploring ways to extend access to data literacy and skills, approaches to stimulate innovation, and without putting in place foundations for data to be trusted, are likely to miss out on many of the benefits of open data.

-It looks at the existence and strength of support for open data initiatives, engagement with open data from outside government, legislative frameworks that support open data, such as Right to Information and Data Protection laws, and the existence of training and support for data use and innovation.
+The interactive map below illustrates a number of the key readiness variables in the Barometer.
+It can show the existence and strength of support for open data initiatives, engagement with open data from outside government, legislative frameworks that support open data, such as Right to Information and Data Protection laws, and the existence of training and support for data use and innovation.

-The interactive map below illustrates a number of the key readiness variables in the ODB.
 Hover over each country to see the expert assessment score given on a 0 - 10 scale.

 <a name="map"></a>
-<label>Map subject: <select id="map_var">
+<label>Chose the variable to display: <select id="map_var">
     <option value="ODB.2013.C.INIT" data-label="To what extent is there a well-resourced open government data initiative in this country?">Open Data Initiative</option>
     <option value="ODB.2013.C.RTI" data-label="To what extent does the country have a functioning right-to-information law?">Right to Information Legislation</option>
     <option value="ODB.2013.C.DPL" data-label="To what extent is there a robust legal or regulatory framework for protection of personal data in this country?">Data Protection Legislation</option>